jsonx-org/java/jsonx-maven-plugin/README.md

 ## Abstract

-This document specifies the <ins>JSONX Maven Plugin</ins>, which offers facilities for for generating JSONX and JSD bindings with the [JSON/Java Binding API][api].
+This document specifies the <ins>JSONx Maven Plugin</ins>, which offers facilities for for generating JSONx and JSD bindings with the [JSON/Java Binding API][api].

 ## Table of Contents